Beachwood Estates

 Everyone knew the potential, everyone knew it’d happen…one day…some day.
 Heads in the sand by those who lived here?
 Perhaps.
 Ditto for those who developed the place?
 No, just greed.
 An inept local government that allowed it to happen?
 Yes, if you believe the people we spoke with.

 Sure enough, in 2013, the river let loose and the neighbourhood flooded.
 Badly.
-In fact much of the town was under water.
-A fix was needed.
+In fact much of the town was under water and a fix needed.

 Plans were soon put in place to build an earthen berm around much of High River, the parts south of the waterway most susceptible to future flooding.
 For reasons not fully explained to this author, Beachwood Estates (jokingly called Wetwood or Wetfeet Estates by those we spoke with), was not in the plans, the people living there given one option…hit the road Jack!
 This was after most had already fixed up their places.